taulin-a/mastering-algorithms-data-structures/README.md

 ## mastering-algorithms-data-structures
-All algorithms and data structures from the course [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) by [Addul Bari](https://www.youtube.com/@abdul_bari) implemented in Java.
+All algorithms and data structures from the course [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) by [Abdul Bari](https://www.youtube.com/@abdul_bari) implemented in Java.